About Hope for ULD™

 BASIC PLAN FOR GENE THERAPY RESEARCH AND TRIALS

-In this ULD gene therapy model, a virus would be designed for the purpose of carrying a good CSTB gene and transmitting it safely into cells which currently have only two mutated, recessive copies of the CSTB gene.
+In this ULD gene therapy model, a virus would be used for the purpose of carrying a good CSTB gene and transmitting it safely into cells which currently have only two mutated, recessive copies of the CSTB gene.
 The virus would not replicate.
 Its only purpose would be to carry the good gene and transmit it into human cells.
 Hope for ULD seeks to assist in raising the funds that are necessary to initiate this gene therapy research and treatment.
 Our fundraising goals are as follows: